cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ### The Bounded Buffer

-The shared buffer should hold 4096 domain names (approximately 1 MB when full).
+The shared buffer should hold 1024 domain names (approximately 250 KB when full).
 Consult your data-structures and algorithms notes and think about what abstract data type is most appropriate for a shared bounded buffer.

 ### Synchronization and Deadlock